opengeospatial/ogcapi-features/extensions/cql/README.md

 * add more comments
 * need to add BNF for a URI
 * need to add BNF for regular expressions for the LIKE operator
-* need to a CIRCLES/ELLIPSE/ARC
+* need to add (or at least consider adding) CIRCLES/ELLIPSE/ARC
 * compare the spatial and temporal predicate sytax to SQLMM
 * consider property existence operators; since OAPIF is schema-less it might be nice to be able to have predicates like "<propertyName> EXISTS AND